-Opinion: Cultural justice: Creativity in a time of crisis
+Cultural Justice: Creativity in a Time of Crisis

-The following opinion piece by Dr Zelmarie Cantillon from the Institute for Culture and Society was first published with full links on Open Forum(opens in a new window).
+The following opinion piece by Dr Zelmarie Cantillon was first published with full links on Open Forum (opens in a new window).

 The COVID-19 crisis has made it clearer than ever how crucial arts and culture are to our everyday lives.
 Use of streaming services like Netflix has spiked; neighbours are singing and dancing in the streets and DJing from their balconies; and we’re keeping occupied with reading, writing, drawing and painting.

 Many cultural institutions and workers have moved their exhibitions, workshops and performances online, keeping the arts accessible to the public during lockdown.
 We rely on arts and culture for entertainment, education and distraction, but also as an outlet to respond to unsettling circumstances.